-Unleashing the potential of clinical trials: A vision takes shape
+Unleashing the potential of clinical trials

 A bold, aspirational, and achievable vision

-BC is well positioned to expand on its clinical trial success, with:
+BC is expanding its clinical trial success:

 • Multiple research-focused post-secondary institutions